Skip to content

 def export_trees_to_fc(trees, asset_id, description="geemap_rf_export"):

-"""Function that creates a feature collection with a property tree which contains the string representation of decision trees and exports to ee asset for later use
+Creates a feature collection with a property tree which contains the string

-trees (list[str]): list of string representation of the decision trees
+trees (list[str]): List of string representation of the decision trees.

-asset_id (str): ee asset id path to export the feature collection to
+asset_id (str): ee asset id path to export the feature collection to.

 kwargs: